DrProton824/vader5pro-hid-tools/docs/Wireless_HID_ReverseEngineering.md

 ## Case B

 Sequence:
-- Dongle already plugged into the PC
+- Dongle is already plugged into the PC
+- Controller is connected via dongle
 - Controller is turned OFF

 Result: